Actinic Keratoses Removal Treatment Using Non-Invasive Cryopen Therapy.

 Examples include long-term use of immunosuppressive drugs, nonsteroidal anti-inflammatory drugs (NSAIDs), and certain antibiotics.

-b) Environmental Factors: Exposure to environmental pollutants, such as polycyclic aromatic hydrocarbons (PAHs) and arsenic, has been associated with an increased risk of AK development.
+Exposure to environmental pollutants, such as polycyclic aromatic hydrocarbons (PAHs) and arsenic, has been associated with an increased risk of AK development.
 PAHs are found in air pollution, tobacco smoke, and certain occupational settings, while arsenic exposure may occur through contaminated drinking water or occupational exposure.

-Apart from the aforementioned factors, several other variables may contribute to the development of AK.
+In addition to the aforementioned factors, several other variables may contribute to the development of AK.
 These include:

 History of sunburns: Repeated episodes of sunburn can increase the risk of AK.